Restraining Orders

 You'll need to present valid grounds for your appeal, such as an argument that a mistake was made in the application of the law, or that the facts were inaccurately represented or interpreted.
 It's also crucial to note that an appeal isn't a retrial or a new hearing - you won't get the chance to present new evidence or arguments.
 The appellate court will only review the record of the proceedings that took place in the lower court.

-Available 24/7 to Defend You
+Available 24/7 To Defend You

 At The Law Offices of Joseph S. Scura, we know that fighting a restraining order may seem impossible.
 With our knowledge and guidance, we can help you protect your rights while you take the proper steps for restitution.
 Working with a Morris County criminal defense lawyer is in your best interest, as we can help you present a strong case during your hearing.